injoin/injoin.github.io/_posts/2015-02-01-nodejs-require-problem-es6.md

 But hey, we can update `process.env.NODE_PATH` in Node...

 ### Meet the hackish way
-As my app uses ES6, I'm not dropping modules in favor to functions, so I ended up using the most hackish way I found: a combo of `process.env.NODE_PATH` and private Node core method.
+As my app uses ES6, I'm not dropping modules in favor of functions, so I ended up using the most hackish way I found: a combo of `process.env.NODE_PATH` and private Node core method.

 {% highlight js %}